ColNet: Collaborative Optimization in Decentralized Federated Multi-task Learning Systems

-This work introduces \textit{ColNet}, a decentralized framework designed to train multi-task models in heterogeneous environments. \textit{ColNet} groups clients by tasks, enabling intra-group federated averaging of backbones layers.
-Task group leaders then exchange averaged backbones across groups using a hyper-conflict-averse (HCA) aggregation scheme to reduce conflicting gradients and enhance cross-task collaboration.
+This work proposes \textit{ColNet}, a decentralized framework for training multi-task models in heterogeneous environments. \textit{ColNet} partitions models into a backbone and task-specific heads. \textit{ColNet} uses adaptive clustering that leverages model sensitivity and data sensitivity to automatically partition nodes into task-coherent groups.
+Within each group, backbone layers are aggregated using FedAvg.
+Group leaders then exchange the group-averaged backbones across groups through a hyper-conflict-averse (HCA) aggregation scheme, which reduces gradient conflict and strengthens cross-task collaboration.

-Experiments on CIFAR-10 and CelebA datasets demonstrate \textit{ColNet}’s effectiveness.
-First, the framework's performance is analyzed with varying aggregation round frequencies, showing that more frequent aggregations improve model performance.
-Second, different levels of layer privatization are examined, revealing that sharing most layers benefits class label heterogeneity setups, while increasing privatization slightly enhances performance in task heterogeneity scenarios.
-Finally, compared with other schemes, \textit{ColNet} consistently outperforms alternatives in both class label and task heterogeneity scenarios, highlighting its capability to address diverse challenges in DFL.
+Experiments on the CIFAR-10 and CelebA datasets demonstrate the effectiveness of \textit{ColNet}.
+Firstly, the framework's performance is analyzed with varying aggregation round frequencies, showing that more frequent aggregations improve model performance.
+Secondly, different levels of layer privatization are examined, revealing that sharing most layers benefits class label heterogeneity setups, while increasing privatization slightly enhances performance in task heterogeneity scenarios.
+Compared with other schemes, \textit{ColNet} consistently outperforms baselines in both class label and task heterogeneity scenarios.
+Additional robustness evaluation indicates that \textit{ColNet} is resilient to diverse poisoning attacks, including model poisoning and data poisoning, highlighting its capability to address diverse challenges in DFL.